edinsoncs/edinsoncs/README.md

 I am Edinson CarranzaSaldaña.
 I am a Full Stack developer who is passionate about doing open source projects, creating technology to uplift people, and building a community.

-🔭 The first decentralized community on blockchain WALLCHAIN
+🔭 The first decentralized community on blockchain SUNICOIN.ORG

 👯 I’m looking to collaborate on ReactJS / VueJs projects.